CSpanias/cspanias.github.io/_posts/2024-01-21-HTB - Topology.md

 |\begin{equation} \end{equation}|Goes to a newline and center equation with label|Equations|
 |\\[ ....\\] |Goes to a newline and center equation|Equations with no label|

+There is also a [Hacktricks article](https://book.hacktricks.xyz/pentesting-web/formula-csv-doc-latex-ghostscript-injection#latex-injection) which includes a lit of payloads for reading files, including the `\lstinputlisting` method.
 Apparently, LaTeX's inline math mode needs to be enclosed with the `$` symbol.

 If we now try the following payload: `$\lstinputlisting{/etc/passwd}$`, we get the file back:

 ![](passwd_file.png){: .normal width="75%"}